Ziiiiing/netlogo-GIS8501/README.md

 The `cov_rate` slider controls the restrictive covenant density of the neighborhood.
 It takes effect only before every time you click GO.

 The `num-loops` input controls the number of loops you want the model to run automatically.
-Input an integer and click `loop-model` button to start
+Input an integer and click `loop-model` button to start running.

 ## THINGS TO NOTICE